 A. Electrification is a complex undertaking that requires a deep understanding of a facility’s energy profile including power needs, power generation and operational schedules.
-Once we have information about those needs and constraints, we can use a modeling process to explore the solutions available such as adding a renewable energy source and demand management.
+Once we have information about those needs and constraints, we can use a modelling process to explore the solutions available such as adding a renewable energy source and demand management.
 This will show us how proposed scenarios can address a facility’s specific operational constraints to meet new power demands.

-Facility modeling can also develop a demand management plan, which can coordinate the power needs of electric infrastructure to reduce peak loads and save on demand costs charged by utilities.
+Facility modelling can also develop a demand management plan, which can coordinate the power needs of electric infrastructure to reduce peak loads and save on demand costs charged by utilities.
 It’s also critical to emphasize energy efficiency for the design of new or existing facilities before looking at putting more generation or storage in place.